 2) With your children, agree on a bedtime for the new school year

 Slowly, start to adjust your child’s bedtime from their summer holiday late nights.
-Calculate how far off your child is from their designated school bedtime and adjust it by 15 minutes earlier every day for both their bedtime and wake time.
+Calculate how far off your child is from their designated school bedtime.
+Ideally adjust it by 15 minutes earlier every day for both their bedtime and wake time.
+But if they are further off track try to adjust it back with staggered nightly steps of equal length.
 The idea is to get your child adjusted to their new routine the day before school starts, this will give them the right amount of sleep for their age group and personal needs.

 3) Make sure that this new bedtime works

 If your child finds it hard to wake up in the morning and is groggy rather than alert during breakfast, you will need to adjust their bedtime to an earlier time.